The angle has to be just right.

 Strategies like this can work for your church, too.

 Content marketing might not make sense at first.
 It’s a strange term to use when talking about the church.
-But once you realize it’s just about creating and distributing valuable information that help people, it make more sense.
+But once you realize it’s just about creating and distributing valuable information that helps people, it makes more sense.
 Content marketing for churches is really just digital outreach.

 You can provide valuable content to your community on topics they care about in formats they can download.
 You can create conversations around important ideas.
 And you can build trust in order to invite people to your church.
 When you add value instead of snap selfies, it will be a game-changer.